 Town Hall Station

-The new Town Hall Station at the southern end of Swanston Street will improve access to some of Melbourne's most iconic and important tourist destinations including Federation Square, Southbank, the Arts Centre, St Paul's Cathedral and other culturally significant landmarks.
+The new Town Hall Station at the southern end of Swanston Street will improve access to some of Melbourne's most iconic and important tourist destinations including Federation Square, Southbank, Arts Centre Melbourne, St Paul's Cathedral and other culturally significant landmarks.

 Easy to access

 The new Town Hall Station will be located under Swanston Street, between Flinders Street and Collins Street.
 It will include an underground passenger connection to the platforms at Flinders Street Station, allowing commuters to conveniently interchange between the Metro Tunnel and City Loop train services.

 Passengers will access the station from seven entry points, at City Square, Federation Square, Campbell Arcade, Flinders Street, Swanston Street, Cocker Alley and Scott Alley.

 They will move between the new station and nearby Flinders Street Station platforms via a direct underground connection to Campbell Arcade.